 "Nowadays, machine learning (ML) is not something unique or extremely expensive.
 Most of the Tier-1 ad exchanges use it to decrease infrastructure costs by throttling traffic.
 Simply put, if you target Madrid, Spain, expecting to reach all the citizens, throttler won’t let you do this at once.
 You will get just a small batch of the available Madrid traffic for the first 4 hours.
 Then, ML will analyze ad campaign behavior and add more traffic gradually.
 I’m not sure if you ever get all the traffic you want.
 Even if you do, it’s going to take at least a week.
 But what if you need to reach as many unique Madrid citizens as possible today?
 Set a PMP!
 It ignores the limitations, helping you to reach the goal."

 PMPs also ensure stronger partnerships between supply and demand as both sides of the auction are known.
-Because of this, partners can build trust and establish a continuous relationship once their initial trading showed successful results.
+Because of this, partners can build trust and establish a continuous relationship once their initial trading shows successful results.

 What does private marketplace mean for advertisers

-Efficiency - combined with benefits from direct sales, private marketplaces still offer a huge level of automation that saves advertisers lots of time just like open RTBs.
+Efficiency — Combined with benefits from direct sales, private marketplaces still offer a huge level of automation that saves advertisers lots of time, just like open RTBs.
 Purchasing inventory via the PMP demand-side platform enables them to make fast and beneficial deals with publishers without relying on human teams and spending hours negotiating.
-Sometimes there is even an opportunity to buy packages of inventory grouped by specific business verticals which saves even more effort.
+Sometimes, there is even an opportunity to buy packages of inventory grouped by specific business verticals, which saves even more effort.

-First-party data — Private marketplace data lets advertisers directly get accurate information from the publishers regarding their audience, traffic volumes, and engagement rates if there are an agreement and leverage for this option.
-Consequently, they can adjust their messages and formatting much more precisely and the performance of their ads can get much higher compared to an open marketplace where these factors are getting random at times.
-Such usage of the audience data is also beneficial for users, as they are more likely to receive relevant messages instead of random and sometimes even annoying ads.
+First-party data — Private marketplace data lets advertisers directly get accurate information from the publishers regarding their audience, traffic volumes, and engagement rates if there is an agreement and leverage for this option.
+Consequently, they can adjust their messages and formatting much more precisely, and the performance of their ads can get much higher compared to an open marketplace where these factors are getting random at times.
+Such usage of audience data is also beneficial for users, as they are more likely to receive relevant messages instead of random and sometimes even annoying ads.

 How to use private marketplace

 There are many reasons to start using private marketplaces, especially for ad formats that are not available on the open marketplace or to get access to specific inventory packages.
-In any case, getting started shouldn’t be a big deal even for a beginner.
+In any case, getting started shouldn’t be a big deal, even for a beginner.